 The Communities of Scholars (CoS) Program was launched by the Office of Research and Engagement as a way to encourage the growth of research affinity groups that cross disciplinary boundaries.
-Each CoS is composed of UT researchers from multiple departments, colleges, and/or units, united by a shared research theme or topic area, and organized to share research capabilities, assess collective research strengths, and explore opportunities for collaboration.
-Objectives of CoSs may include identifying funding opportunities relevant to the CoS and to move toward designation as an Organized Research Unit (ORU).
+Each CoS is composed of UT researchers from multiple departments, colleges, and/or units that are united by a shared research theme or topic area.
+Objectives of CoSs may include assessing collective research strengths, networking, building research collaborations, and pursuing external funding.

 Current UT Communities of Scholars

 UT’s Appalachian Community of Scholars will coordinate and conduct research and engagement throughout the Appalachian region to better understand its resources, people, culture, opportunities, and challenges and to help promote its equitable and sustainable development.